ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 Allocate a linear block of memory.

-**WARNING:** Allocated memory will not be rewritten, thus it may contain non-zero data.
+**WARNING:** Allocated memory will not be rewritten unless it previously belonged to another process, thus it may contain non-zero data.
 Therefore the caller process shall ensure memory is used correctly.

 **Arguments:**